Trivo25/agentio/README.md

   proof: noirProofs(),
   storage: ogStorage(),
   transport: axlTransport(),
-  execution: uniswapExecution(),
+  execution: appExecutionAdapter(),
 });
 ```

 For now, the local adapters are not pretending to be secure production implementations.
-They are scaffolding for the final architecture: prove with Noir, coordinate over AXL, persist on 0G and execute through domain-specific adapters.
+They are scaffolding for the final architecture: prove with Noir, coordinate over a transport, persist audit state and execute through domain-specific adapters.

 ### Quick Start